circleguard/circlecore/STYLE.md

 * Start descriptions with a lowercase letter
 * If the commit addresses a specific issue, reference that issue in the commit summary (`closes #6`)

-Pull Requests with messy history may be converted to a squash merge at the mantainer's disgression.
+Pull Requests with messy history may be converted to a squash merge at the mantainer's discretion.

 Finally, thou shalt not commit directly to master.